mwcraig/algebra-based-intro/lab-manual.md

 Change the mass of the filter (without changing its surface area) and determine the drag force.

-- .Graph the drag force as a function of terminal velocity and determine the power dependence.
+- Graph the drag force as a function of terminal velocity and determine the power dependence.

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

-- .Create a function that fits the acceleration vs time graph using the correct drag force.
+- Create a function that fits the acceleration vs time graph using the correct drag force.
-- .Repeat your experiment for an object you expect has a different drag force dependence.
+- Repeat your experiment for an object you expect has a different drag force dependence.
-- .Determine the static and kinetic coefficients of friction for an object on a surface
+- Determine the static and kinetic coefficients of friction for an object on a surface
-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first)

 ### Additional Equipment

-- .None, just computers with a working internet connection
+- None, just computers with a working internet connection

 ### Objective

 Data collection

-- .Look up estimated values of needed physical quantities
+- Look up estimated values of needed physical quantities

 Lab Skills

-- .Unit Conversions
+- Unit Conversions
-- .Modeling Skills
+- Modeling Skills
-- .Estimating Uncertainties
+- Estimating Uncertainties

 Physics Concepts

-- .Power
+- Power
-- .Efficiency
+- Efficiency

 ### Conceptual (C-Level) DONE BEFORE LAB